Navigating the path of financing your dream home takes time...Read More

 At Blake Mortgage, we are proud to say that we are leading the way in construction loans by providing our clients with flexible options.
 We want our clients to worry as little as possible about the financing aspects of their home as it is being built.

 Congratulations on the decision to design and build the perfect custom home for your needs and lifestyle!
 At Blake Mortgage, we always recommend getting credit pre-qualified first.
 The prequalification process is simple, yet it will give you a compass to work with.
 It lets you know how much of a loan you qualify for based on your credit, collateral, and capacity.
 In addition, your pre-approval will give you a good idea of your budget and lay the foundation for all your next steps.

 Building or renovating a custom home is an exciting but sometimes challenging experience.
-However, with some patience, understanding, and a lot of organization, it can be a worthwhile undertaking that provides you the unique features of a home you desire.
+However, with some patience, understanding, and a lot of organization, it can be a worthwhile undertaking that provides you with the unique features of a home you desire.

 At Blake Mortgage, along with our lending partners, we have decades of experience walking clients through the financial aspects of home construction and remodeling.
 By working with your Architect, General Contractor, Site Inspector, Title company, and the local municipality, we play a crucial role in seeing your project through not only by providing the financing but by vetting contractors by examining their finances and insurance bonding requirements.
 This allows you to focus on other aspects of building your dream home or completing your renovation project.